CS-433/ml-project-2-brainwavebrigade/README.md

 #### visualisation.py
-Functions to visualize model performances, by plotting the E_loss and cosine similyrity.
+Functions to visualize model performances, by plotting the E_loss and cosine similarity.
 Evaluate the correlation of each model.